netdata/netdata/docs/guides/deploy/ansible.md

 rm -rf community
 ```

-Or if you don't want to clone entire repository, use gitzip browser extention to get netdata-agent-deployment directory as a zip file
+Or if you don't want to clone the entire repository, use the [gitzip browser extension](https://gitzip.org/) to get the netdata-agent-deployment directory as a zip file.

 Next, `cd` into the Ansible directory.